OddCN/go-builder-generator-idea-plugin/README.md

 # GoBuilderGenerator

-Plugin for generating Builder pattern code of Go struct from selected struct code.
+IntelliJ IDEA / GoLand plugin for generating Builder pattern code of Go struct from selected struct code.

 ## How to install